technomancy/nrepl-discover/Proposal.md

 * `eval` - Evaluate the form in the fourth position and use the return value as the argument specification.

-TODO: distinguish between "current X" and "choose an X" where X can be a file, region, var-at-point, etc.

 ## Responses

 When an op is invoked, it can result in any number of response maps